luke-strange/jupyter-dvc/README.md

 You must have [pipenv](https://pypi.org/project/pipenv/) installed.
 Clone the repository and run `pipenv shell` in the `jupyter-dvc` directory to activate the virtual environment.
 Run `pipenv install` to install the dependencies.

 # DVC
 Run the pipeline using `dvc repro notebooks/dvc.yaml`.
 Change parameters in `notebooks/params.yaml` to alter the notebook's output.
+The completed notebook is stored in `outputs`.
+In pratice you can save outputs from the notebook to any location, and if you don't need the completed notebook you can add the `outputs` folder to `.gitignore`.

 # Mercury
-You can launch the interactive notebook from within the `mercury` folder in the terminal using `mercury run`.
+I incorporated Mercury as a test.
+You can launch an interactive version of the notebook from within the `mercury` folder with `mercury run`.